-While the injuries endured by the plaintiff in a pedestrian accident case may be severe, the plaintiff still must prove that the driver was at fault for the collision to collect compensation.
+If you were struck by a car, you have the right to pursue a lawsuit against the driver.
+While your injuries may be severe, you still must prove that the driver was responsible for the collision to collect compensation.
 This can be a complex process, and unrepresented plaintiffs can find themselves quickly overwhelmed.

-Proving a Motorist is At-Fault in an Omaha Pedestrian Accident
+Proving a Motorist Is at Fault in an Omaha Pedestrian Accident

-- Failing to yield to a pedestrian in a cross walk
+- Failing to yield to a pedestrian in a crosswalk

 - Ignoring a stop sign